gene-sbay/mobile-dev-coding-test/README_DevNotes.md

 ## Project Development Notes

+# Design Patterns

+1. **BLoC** : For accessing the server.js endpoint
+2. **Navigation Pattern**: Using routes.
+See `lib/app/appRoutes.dart`

 # Roadmap
 1. Implement basic functionality for main features
-2. Refactor to use MVVM/BLOC design pattern, using Flutter Streams
+2. Refactor to use MVVM/BLoC design pattern, using Flutter Streams
+3. Fill in Test Automation for delivered code

 # Implement basic functionality for main features

 Flutter Client